 We became public in February 2019 and since that time we have made significant changes to our executive compensation program to reflect our transition from a private to public company.
-This is the first time we have included an advisory "say-on-pay" vote at the annual meeting of the stockholders, as our Board of Directors believes that stockholders will now be able to provide more meaningful feedback regarding the effectiveness of our executive compensation program and its relation to business outcomes of our company.
-We intend to submit the executive compensation of our named executive officers to an advisory vote at our annual meeting of stockholders consistent with the advisory vote of the stockholders at the Annual Meeting.
+This is the second time we have included an advisory "say-on-pay" vote at the annual meeting of our stockholders.
+In 2021, our stockholders approved the "say-on-pay" vote with 99% of the votes cast (excluding broker non-votes and abstentions) in support of our named executive officer compensation as disclosed in our 2021 proxy statement.
+Each year, we intend to submit the executive compensation of our named executive officers to an advisory vote at our annual meeting of stockholders, consistent with the "say-when-on-pay" recommendation from our stockholders at our 2021 annual meeting, until such time as the say-when-on-pay proposal is brought before our stockholders again.

-The Compensation Discussion and Analysis, beginning on page 27, describes our executive compensation programs and the compensation decisions made by our compensation committee and Board of Directors for the fiscal year ended December 31, 2020 with respect to the named executive officers.
-As described in detail in the Compensation Discussion and Analysis and highlighted in the section captioned "Executive Summary," our compensation committee believes that the most effective compensation program is designed to provide a substantial portion of executive compensation in the form of variable, at-risk pay which is earned based on performance.
-Our compensation committee thoughtfully employs the primary compensation elements of base salary, annual cash incentives, and long-term equity awards, to achieve these objectives.
+The Compensation Discussion and Analysis, beginning on page 28, describes our executive compensation programs and the compensation decisions made by our Compensation Committee and Board of Directors for the fiscal year ended December 31, 2021 with respect to the named executive officers.
+As described in detail in the Compensation Discussion and Analysis and highlighted in the section captioned "Executive Summary," our Compensation Committee believes that the most effective compensation program is designed to provide a substantial portion of executive compensation in the form of variable, at-risk pay which is earned based on performance.
+Our Compensation Committee thoughtfully employs the primary compensation elements of base salary, annual cash incentives, and long-term equity awards, to achieve these objectives.

 Our Board of Directors is asking you to support this proposal.
 Because your vote is advisory, it will not be binding.
-However, the Board of Directors and the compensation committee will review the voting results in their entirety and take them into consideration when making future decisions regarding named executive officer compensation.
+However, the Board of Directors and the Compensation Committee will review the voting results in their entirety and take them into consideration when making future decisions regarding named executive officer compensation.

-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" APPROVAL OF PROPOSAL NO. 3
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" APPROVAL OF PROPOSAL NO. 3.